-15.062 Applied Macroeconomics
+15.062 Applied Macroeconomics S1 or S2 L2T11/2

 Commerce/Arts/Applied Science/Sciences prerequisite: 15.011.
 Excluded: 15.052 and 15.042.

 Economic growth and fluctuations in Australia.
 Inflation, unemployment and balance of payments issues.
 Fiscal, monetary, exchange rate and incomes policies.
 Changes in the structure of the Australian financial system and its links with the international monetary system.
 Effects of restrictions on capital markets.